rchmura/vimeography/readme.txt

 Stable tag: 1.1.7
 License: MIT

-The easiest way to create beautiful Vimeo galleries on your Wordpress blog.
+The easiest way to create beautiful Vimeo galleries on your WordPress site.

 == Description ==

-Vimeography is a Wordpress plugin that allows you to create beautiful, custom video galleries in 30 seconds, tops!
+Vimeography is a WordPress plugin that allows you to create beautiful, custom video galleries in 30 seconds, tops!

 A quick overview:
 http://vimeo.com/44555634